 9. Avoid eating late at night.

-Instead of eating late at night, try to plan your dinner to be more than 3 hours in advance of your bedtime.
+Instead of eating late at night, try to plan your dinner to be more than three hours in advance of your bedtime.
 However, if you are hungry before bed, it is okay to have a light, healthy snack.
 Health experts recommend avoiding snacks with lots of sugar and choosing more protein-rich foods.

-10. Take a bath or shower to unwind.
+10. Practice a nighttime ritual to unwind.

 Getting quality sleep at night is important because it can directly affect your physical and mental well-being.